sara-sabr/ITStrategy/_pages/en/strategy-build-vs-buy.md

 **Corporate or Shared** capabilities, such as Financial Systems, HR Systems, Messaging Bus, Information management and Authentication Systems start increasing risks to ESDC due to their larger footprint in the organization, greater integration requirements, as well as their larger financial and time impacts affecting end users and taxpayers.

 **Core** capabilities, such as Employment Insurance, Pension, and Old Age Security are what differentiates ESDC from the large majority of institutions in the world.
-Software options in this niche market are scarce due to the unique mandate of ESDC.
+Software options in this niche market are scarce due to the unique mandate of ESDC and even if there were commercial offerings, the commoditized nature of these solutions means that ESDC has limited influence on the upstream version of the software, thus increasing the risks to the organization by locking itself with a unique solution and vendor.
 Change probability is high as those capabilities change as much as regulation changes.
 The impact of such changes has a ripple effect on the whole organization and affects ESDC’s reputation to keep up with citizen demands while maintaining its fiduciary responsibility.